chrishengler/twaddle/docs/loops.md

 Does nothing if `x` is 1 or less.

+## Lookups and branching within loops

+Lookups and branching can be used within loops.
+The lookups and branching path will be chosen anew in each iteration of the loop:

+`[rep:3][sep:, ]{<noun>|<adv> <verb.ing>}`

+may give:

+`possibly hammering, falconer, quietly organizing`

+If the loop should return the same branch each iteration, this can be achieved by using a [locked synchronizer](synchronizers.md).
+Similarly, if the lookup result should remain the same across iterations, this can be achieved by applying a [label](lookups.md#labels)

 ## Advanced loops

 A number of other functions exist to extend the loop functionality, these are